percona/pmm/doc/source/glossary.option.rst

 This glossary contains the addtional parameters that you may pass when starting
 |pmm-server|.

-Passing options to *PMM Server* on the docker initial start up
+Passing options to PMM Server docker at first run
 ================================================================================

 If you use |docker| to run the server, use the :option:`-e` flag followed by the